anahitasocial/anahita/README.md

 ## Credits

-Anahita is developed and maintained by [rmdStudio Inc.](http://www.rmdstudio.com) a Vancouver based software development company specialized in developing knowledge sharing mobile and web apps.
+Anahita is developed and maintained by [rmdStudio Inc.](http://www.rmdstudio.com) a software development company in Vancouver, Canada.
+We develop apps for scientific, healthcare, and industrial sectors.